nationalarchives/design-system/src/styles/typography/index.md

 {{ example({ group: "styles", item: "typography", example: "paragraphs", html: true, nunjucks: false, open: false, size: "xxs" }) }}

+### Large

+You can use a larger paragraph as an introduction to the page or section.

+{{ example({ group: "styles", item: "typography", example: "paragraphs-large", html: true, nunjucks: false, open: false, size: "xs" }) }}

 ### Small

-You can use the `<small>` element sparingly to make your paragraph font size smaller: 15px.
+You can use the `<small>` element sparingly to make your paragraph font size smaller.

-The majority of your body copy should use the standard 18px paragraph size.

 {{ example({ group: "styles", item: "typography", example: "paragraphs-small", html: true, nunjucks: false, open: false, size: "xxs" }) }}

+### Bold

+You can use the `<strong>` element to increase the weight of your paragraph font.

+Use bold sparingly.
+Overuse will make it difficult for users to know which parts of your content they need to pay the most attention to.

+{{ example({ group: "styles", item: "typography", example: "paragraphs-strong", html: true, nunjucks: false, open: false, size: "xxs" }) }}

 ## Blockquotes